-I am often comfortable with my decisions but I research other methods of making them, to see if there is something I could incorporate to improve my process.
+I am often comfortable with my decisions, but I research other methods of making them, to see if there is something I could incorporate to improve my process.
 I found a few books in the subjects of financial planning, personal well-being, and self-help that suggest a table with varying set ups.
 I will present a method that is combination of techniques and discuss the advantages and disadvantages.
 The most successful result of this method would be a decision crafted out of the most considerations.
-In the same way used car sellers boast 160 point inspections, this method’s result would be however many considerations you care to make decision; a 5 consideration decision versus 100 or 1000 consideration decision.
+In the same way used car sellers boast 160-point inspections, this method’s result would be however many considerations you care to put into the decision; a 5-consideration decision versus 100 or 1000 considerations decision.
 This method could be used to record how decisions are made.

 Quarter Value Comparison Table

 The quartile value comparison table is optimal to express the relationship of 2 choices and their impact on one goal or consideration.
 The table requires you to input your goals or considerations and decide the relationship of the choice’s impact on each goal/consideration.
 You have to ask yourself questions like “how do these choices impact and relate to the fulfillment of each goal”

 The method relies on quarter values of 1.
 This is because either choosing one of three answers, the choices get one value that represents their impact on one consideration, in series; you can create a sum to see which choice satisfies more considerations than the other.
 The weight method can help to represent when some considerations are more important than others, or the user has a clear idea of how to disperse the percentages to show levels of importance with either one or multiple considerations being of that importance.